-Fully-restored 1931 Brough Superior SS80 estimated to realize upwards of £50,000 included in £1 million worth of entries to the Bonhams auction at the International Classic MotorCycle Show on Sunday 28th April
+Fully-restored 1931 Brough Superior SS80 estimated to realise upwards of £50,000 included in £1 million worth of entries to the Bonhams auction at the International Classic MotorCycle Show on Sunday 28th April

 A Brough Superior SS80 motorcycle won in a raffle more than 40 years ago could fetch upwards of £50,000 when it goes under the hammer at Bonhams in April.